Kevin Sabet: Drug policy advocacy

 Sabet began his activism as a teenager, campaigning against the abolition of after-school programs sought by the libertarian-leaning Orange County school board.
 During his freshman year at the University of California, Berkeley, Sabet started Citizens for a Drug-Free Berkeley and worked to educate his peers on the "wave of destruction" that comes with club drugs, including MDMA.
-He has testified for the US Congress, Canadian Parliament, UK Parliament, and UN bodies multiple times.
+He has testified for the US Congress, Canadian Parliament, UK Parliament, Italian Parliament, and UN bodies multiple times.
 He has been an invited witness at the U.S. Senate on marijuana issues generally, and cannabidiol.

 Sabet has written on the need for prevention, treatment, and enforcement to guide drug policy, although he has also argued for abolishing severe sentencing guidelines, like mandatory minimum laws.
 His articles have been published in newspapers, such as The Washington Post and The New York Times.
-He has argued for removing criminal penalties for low-level marijuana use, has opposed legalization while supporting continued civil penalties for use, along with mandated treatment.
+He has argued for removing criminal penalties for low-level marijuana use, though steadfastly opposes legalization while supporting continued civil penalties for use, along with mandated treatment.
 He supports charges for manufacturing or selling large amounts of cannabis.

 Through the work of SAM, Sabet has been an active voice in successful campaigns to stop marijuana legalization initiatives in Ohio (2015), and legislative initiatives in New Jersey, New York, Connecticut, and other states.
 In New Jersey, Sabet and SAM have partnered with senators, including Senator Ronald Rice, pastors, community organizers, and other public health and safety advocates to resist Governor Phil Murphy's push to commercialize marijuana in the state.
 This resistance was ultimately unsuccessful after Question 1 was approved by voters in November 2020 and enacted the following February.